2025 Paris Saint-Germain celebration riots: Aftermath

-The riots sparked backlash and criticism.
-President Emmanuel Macron said in a statement “Nothing can justify what has happened in the last few hours, the violent clashes are unacceptable.”
-Macron also said the rioters didn't represent the majority of PSG's supporters.
-Interior Minister Bruno Retailleau condemned the rioters and called them "barbarians" which drew accusations of racism from left-wing figures.
+The riots sparked widespread criticism.
+President Emmanuel Macron said in a statement, “Nothing can justify what has happened in the last few hours, the violent clashes are unacceptable.”
+He also noted that the rioters didn't represent the majority of PSG's supporters.
+Interior Minister Bruno Retailleau condemned the rioters and called them "barbarians," drawing accusations of racism from left-wing figures.

 In response to the unrest, PSG announced plans for a victory parade on the Champs-Élysées.
 The parade was held the following day with heightened security measures to prevent further incidents.

-Criticism was also placed on law enforcement by members of the left-wing to far-left La France Insoumise party, with some members believing law enforcement escalated the situation and were preventing people from celebrating.
+Some members of the left-wing to far-left La France Insoumise party criticized law enforcement, arguing that police actions had escalated the situation by preventing people from celebrating.

-Several French citizens of immigrant background went on social media to denounce others of immigrant background for the looting and violence.
+Several French citizens of immigrant background went on social media to denounce violence and looting by other members of immigrant communities.